Hermann Broch: Work

 Broch's first major literary work was the trilogy The Sleepwalkers (Die Schlafwandler), published in three volumes from 1930 to 1932.
-Broch takes "the degeneration of values" as his theme.
+Broch centers the essay "Zerfall der Werte" ("The Disintegration of Values") in the final novel, providing an overarching theory of the trilogy's form and approach to contemporary culture.
 The trilogy has been praised by Milan Kundera, whose writing has been greatly influenced by Broch.